ewonglab/enhancer_turnover/Neural_Network_Prediction/Analysis/README.md

 In this folder, we provided three script for you to use.

-- :do model prediction
+- model_predict: do model prediction and save predicted values in *.npy.
-- :
+- piechart.ipynb: draw piechart for bind prediction for human/mouse datasets respectively.
+- roc_plot.ipynb: ROC curve of our trained models.